rahul-gharat/dronahq-docs/docs/custom-fx-ide.md

 }
 ```

-Basically it will be a combination of both function as well as action syntax and functions logix will be similar to actions definition key.
+Basically it will be a combination of both function as well as action syntax and functions logic will be similar to actions definition key.

 **Example**